 Finally, the Federal Council proposed the introduction of gender guidelines for the boards of directors and executive boards of major listed companies, namely that women should account for at least 30 per cent of a board of directors and at least 20 per cent of an executive board.
-The law provides for a 'comply-or-explain' approach, that is to say if these thresholds are not met, the stock corporation will be required to state the reasons, and the action that is being taken to improve the situation, in its remuneration report.
+The law provides for a comply or explain approach, that is to say if these thresholds are not met, a stock corporation will be required to state the reasons, and the action that is being taken to improve the situation, in its remuneration report.
 The new law provides for transitory periods of five years for boards of directors and 10 years for executive boards.

-The proposal has not yet been discussed in the Swiss Parliament.
-Only the legal commission of the national chamber has initiated discussions; it issued a report on 18 May 2018 and made a number of requests.
-It appears that the discussions may be extensive and time-consuming and that the deliberations will result in changes to the proposed Bill.
+The proposal has been discussed in one chamber of the Swiss Parliament but not yet in the other chamber.
+Only the legal commission of the second chamber has held discussions.
+It appears that the discussions may be extensive and time-consuming, and that the deliberations will result in changes to the proposed bill.
 It cannot therefore be anticipated when the new legislation will enter into force and in what exact form.